NordicSemiconductor/pc-nrfconnect-ppk/doc/docs/overview.md

 ### Sampling parameters

 Here you can select the sampling parameters.
-The parameters are different depending on the sampling mode.
+The parameters are different depending on the [sampling mode tab selected](#sampling-mode-tabs).

 This is also where you can **Start** sampling.